Data gathering: penalties: reasonable excuse: shortage of funds

 Each case must be considered on its own facts taking into account all of the circumstances that gave rise to the failure to comply with the notice.

 We issued a data-holder notice to ETSR, a registered charity, for ETSR to provide relevant data.
 ETSR failed to provide the data by the date specified in the notice, claiming that they had insufficient funds to dedicate someone to extract the data that we had requested.
 ETSR does not have a reasonable excuse.
 The charity should have either negotiated a longer time scale or requested assistance to extract the information.
-There was no unforeseen event that caused the shortage of funds.
+There was no event outside their control that caused the shortage of funds.

 Remember that there is no statutory definition of ‘reasonable’ or ‘unreasonable’.
 Each case must be judged on its own merits in view of the data-holder’s abilities and circumstances, see CH29620 and CH29630.